Vegårshei: Name

+The municipality (originally the parish) is named after the old name for the area (Vigisheiðr) since the first Vegårshei Church was built there.
+The first element is the genitive case of the name of the lake Vegår.
+The meaning of the lake name is uncertain.
+One theory is that it comes from the word vé which means "pagan sanctuary".
+Another theory is that it comes from the verb vígja which means "to consecrate" or "to dedicate".
+The last element is heiðr which means "heath" or "moor".
+Historically, the name was spelled as Wegaardsheien or Vegaardsheien, and sometimes it was abbreviated as simply Heien.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Vegaarshei.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Vegaarshei with the digraph "aa", and after this reform, the name was spelled Vegårshei, using the letter å instead.

 Coat of arms

 The coat of arms was granted on 30 April 1987.
-The official blazon is "Gules a fox sejant argent" (I rødt en sittende sølv rev).
+The official blazon is "Gules, a fox sejant argent" (I rødt en sittende sølv rev).
 This means the arms have a red field (background) and the charge is a fox.
-The fox has a tincture of argent which means it is colored white most of the time, but if it is made out of metal, then silver is used.
+The fox has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The fox was chosen as a representative of the local wildlife and also for the fox farming in the municipality.
 The arms were designed by Daniel Rike.
+The municipal flag has the same design as the coat of arms.

 Culture

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Vegårshei.
 It is part of the Aust-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.

 Geography

-Vegårshei is bordered on the north by the municipalities of Nissedal (in Vestfold og Telemark county) and Gjerstad, on the east by Risør, on the south by Tvedestrand, and on the west by Åmli.
+Vegårshei is bordered on the north by the municipalities of Nissedal (in Telemark county) and Gjerstad, on the east by Risør, on the south by Tvedestrand, and on the west by Åmli.
 The lake Vegår dominates the northern part of the hilly and forested municipality.